 \subsection{Shellability}

-There is a well-known notion of shellability of posets.
-In our context, a shelling of a COM is a special linear ordering of the vertices of the tope graph.
+In the context of an OM or AOM, a shelling is a special linear ordering of the vertices of its tope graph that yields a \emph{recursive coatom ordering} of the full face lattice.
 See~\cite{bjvestwhzi-93} for the definitions.
 It thus, is natural to compare corner peelings and shellings.

-On the one hand it is known that AOMs and OMs are shellable, see~\cite{bjvestwhzi-93}.
-Moreover, an amalgamation procedure for COMs described in~\cite{Ban-18} is similar to the notion of constructibility, which is a weakening of shellability, see~\cite{hac-00}.
-We conjecture \begin{conj} COMs are shellable. \end{conj}
+It is known that AOMs and OMs are shellable, see~\cite{bjvestwhzi-93}.
+Shellability is defined for pure regular complexes thus the question of existence of shellings can be asked for all such COMs.
+However, the pure COM consisting of two 4-cycles joined in a vertex is not shellable. \begin{quest} Which COMs are shellable? \end{quest} A necessary condition might be $r$-connectedness, if a COM has rank $r$.
+Another useful hint might be the fact that an amalgamation procedure for COMs described in~\cite{Ban-18} is similar to the notion of constructibility, which is a weakening of shellability, see~\cite{hac-00}.

 Corner peelings of LOPs are related to extendable shellability of the octahedron, see~\cite{Tra-04,Cha-18}.
-While OMs have corners, AOMs do not always, as the example of Figure~\ref{fig:tracyhall} shows.
+While OMs have corners, AOMs do not always have corners, as shown by the example of Figure~\ref{fig:tracyhall}.
 Hence, shellability does not imply the existence of a corner or a corner peeling.
-However, the converse could hold.
-More precisely we wonder,
+However, there still might be a connection:

-\begin{quest} If a COM $G$ has a corner peeling, can this sequence be refined to a sequence of vertices that is a shelling of $G$? \end{quest}
+\begin{quest} If a shellable COM $G$ has a corner peeling, can one find a shelling sequence that is a refinement of a corner peeling sequence of $G$? \end{quest}